drshooby/projects/Sorting Algorithms/ReadMe.md

 Hello!
-This folder contains some sorting algorithms
+This folder contains some well-known sorting algorithms written in Java

 [back to main page](https://github.com/shooby-d/projects)